scorpido74/azure-docs.nl-nl/articles/app-service/containers/configure-language-ruby.md

 > ```
 > rbenv: version `2.3.1' is not installed
 > ```
-> Dit betekent dat de Ruby-versie die in uw project is geconfigureerd, afwijkt van de versie die is geïnstalleerd in de`2.3.3` container die u gebruikt (in het bovenstaande voor beeld).
-Controleer in het bovenstaande voor beeld zowel *Gemfile* als *Ruby-versie* en controleer of de Ruby-versie niet is ingesteld, of is ingesteld op de versie die is geïnstalleerd in de container die u gebruikt (`2.3.3` in het bovenstaande voor beeld).
+> Dit betekent dat de Ruby-versie die in uw project is geconfigureerd, afwijkt van de versie die is geïnstalleerd in de container die wordt uitgevoerd (`2.3.3` in bovenstaand voor beeld).
+Controleer in het bovenstaande voor beeld zowel *Gemfile* als *.
+Ruby-version* en controleer of de Ruby-versie niet is ingesteld, of is ingesteld op de versie die is geïnstalleerd in de container die u gebruikt (`2.3.3` in het bovenstaande voor beeld).

 ## <a name="access-environment-variables"></a>Toegang tot omgevingsvariabelen